sul-dlss-deprecated/geohydra/README.md

-GeoMDTK
+GeoHydra
 =======

-Geospatial MetaData ToolKit for use as a Geo[Hydra](http://projecthydra.org) head.
+Geospatial MetaData ToolKit for use as a Geo[Hydra](http://projecthydra.org) head. head.

 Setup